astral-sh/ruff/README.md

 ### Usage

-To run ruff, try any of the following:
+To run Ruff, try any of the following:

 ```shell
 ruff path/to/code/to/check.py